-Treatment is usually not needed as the baby's immune system clears the virus and symptoms go away after about 7 to 10 days.
+Treatment isn't usually needed, as the baby's immune system clears the virus, and symptoms go away after about 7 to 10 days.
 If you're worried, see your GP.

 Scabies is a common infestation of the skin that can affect people of all ages.
-It is caused by tiny mites that burrow into the skin.
+It's caused by tiny mites that burrow into the skin.

-It is often spread between family members, so when babies get scabies it is usually because someone else in the family has had it recently.
+It's often spread between family members, so when babies get scabies it's usually because someone else in the family had it recently.
 Babies with scabies develop tiny and very itchy spots all over the body, including on the soles of the feet, armpits and genital area.

-Treatment with creams that kill the scabies mite needs to be given to the whole family at the same time to be effective.
+Treatment with creams that kill the scabies mite needs to be given to the whole family at the same time for it to be effective.

 It's important to be aware of the warning signs of meningitis in your baby, which include:

 - becoming floppy and unresponsive, or stiff with jerky movements